 Advertising for the Holiday Shopping season is a crucial component to success on the channel.
 Let’s boil it down into some high level areas of focus and then call out the most important factors in each.

 - Don’t Run Out: Once you have established targets and built advertising campaigns in appropriate structures ,budget is of crucial import.
-Campaigns need to be monitored consistently with budgets set such that campaigns will run throughout the day without pause due to budget exhaustion.
+Be sure to monitor your campaigns.
+Set the budget so campaigns will run throughout the day WITHOUT pause due to budget exhaustion.
 Don’t leave sales/$ on the table!!
-Know that this time of year brings increased shopper intent to purchase AND an increase in demand for ads – in short there will be conflicting performance trends that need to be managed – IE know you may sell at a lower margin but offset with volume.
+This time of year brings increased shopper purchase intent AND an increase in demand for ads.
+There will be conflicting performance trends that need to be managed – IE know you may sell at a lower margin but offset with volume.

 - Know vs Guess: When possible have an informed perspective on this overlaying your eComm data or historical trends on your business on Amazon.
-Ask yourself as a brand manager – am I positioned as aggressively as I want or need to be to capture or exploit Holiday shopping potential across channels and per the business goals I have set?
+As a brand manager, ask yourself – am I positioned as aggressively to capture Holiday shopping potential across channels per the business goals I have set?

 - How am I spending?
 Am I using all of the advertising products available to me, effectively?
 Promotions?
 Sponsored Products?
 Sponsored Brands?
 Deals?
 Coupons?